Krabbe diseaseGloboid cell leukodystrophy; Galactosylcerebrosidase deficiency; Galactosylceramidase deficiency

 When to Contact a Medical Professional

-Genetic counseling is recommended for persons with a family history of Krabbe disease who are considering having children.
+Genetic counseling is recommended for people with a family history of Krabbe disease who are considering having children.

 A blood test can be done to see if you carry the gene for Krabbe disease.